-The overarching responsibility of the lister (and frequently municipal assessors) is municipal Grand List maintenance and assessment equity.
+The overarching responsibility of the lister/assessor is municipal Grand List maintenance and assessment equity.
 Assessment equity is, generally, the degree to which assessments bear a consistent relationship to market value.
 In order to achieve this, listers must understand appraisal methods and property assessment administration in Vermont.
-For more information on the role and duties of Listers and Assessors in Vermont please refer to the Lister and Assessor Handbook.
+For more information on the role and duties of Listers and Assessors in Vermont please refer to the Lister and Assessor Handbook4.